RNSG 1341 – Common Concepts of Adult Health

 - What to Bring: lab module information, watch with second hand, lab packs, stethoscope/scissors

 Dosage Calculation Test:

-- Students entering in the second 8 weeks will be required to take a dosage calculation test in the first week of the course.
+- Students entering in the second 8 weeks will be required to take a dosage calculation test in the first week of the session.
 Tutorials will be offered.
-Students who successfully passed RNSG 1413 in the current semester are exempt from the dosage exam.
+Students who successfully passed RNSG 1413 in the current semester are exempt from the dosage exam for 1341.

 Level Mastery Skills Check-Off

-- You may be checked off on any 1105 skills, plus physical assessment, medication administration, enteral tubes, or urinary catheterization.
+- You may be checked off on any 1105 skills and 1413 skills, including but not limited to: